Editor’s note: This post was updated on Feb. 1, 2023.

-The pandemic has many of us feeling more emotions and moving less.
+The last few years have had many of us feeling more emotions and moving less.
 Cultivating a strong connection between our emotions and physical sensations is more important than ever.

 For myself, and many other adults, the idea that persistent feelings of stress could lead to pain in the shoulders or the hips was something we didn’t learn until adulthood.
 Yet being able to feel how your body responds and holds onto emotions—what’s known as mind-body awareness—is an invaluable skill for people of all ages.

 Emily Gold is a yoga therapist and teacher, doula, and public health specialist.
 She is currently living abroad, in Brussels, Belgium.

 Fortunately, mind-body awareness can be taught and strengthened from a young age, through mindfulness games, meditation, and other activities.